Walteroriga44/printf/README.md

-This is Walter Origa and Laeticia Mureithi
+This is Walter Origa and Laeticia Mureithi printf project